sichi46/pocket-counsel/docs/to-do.md

 [ ] Collect all feedback and bugs into a prioritized backlog.

-## 6️⃣ Milestone 6: Beta Testing & Launch Readiness - PENDING
+Milestone 5: Beta Testing & Launch Readiness - PENDING
 Goal: Refine the product based on feedback, ensure stability, and prepare for a public launch.
-Estimated Completion: November 7, 2025 (3 Weeks)
+Estimated Completion: October 24, 2025 (3 Weeks)

 To-Do List: